Whether you are living in an apartment long term or if it’s only temporary, here are some decor tips for an apartment.

 Windows are key points of visual weight in any living space, on top of being a practical source of natural light.
 Using your own accents on these windows can go a long way towards making your home more of a personal expression.
 Replacing the cheap blinds on your windows with other treatments, such as shutters and curtains, are great ways to add splashes of color and expression throughout your apartment.
 Even before doing anything else, you can change the entire feel of an apartment by simply putting in curtains that you feel match your own aesthetic.

 While you can’t paint the walls inside your apartment, you can always paint the things that you already own.
 This includes any furniture that you have.
 Most apartments comes with white walls, or a slightly off-white color.
+For example, here are apartments near Greensboro where you can find many varieties available.
 While this is great for brightening up a space, it might leave you feeling a bit unfulfilled in your own design choices.
 Painting your furniture allows you to use bright accents to bring out your personality through your living space, which goes a long way towards making you feel like you actually belong in an apartment.

 Most apartments don’t have the same amount of space to work with as a home, and it can be difficult to make a seemingly small space feel like home.
 However, another great way to open up the space in your apartment and create a more open-flow to the look of your decor is to add mirrors in key spaces throughout your home.
 You’ve probably noticed this in restaurants, when establishments will make mirror walls that make you feel as if you’re in a larger, busier place.
 You can do the same thing by placing mirrors at the end of rooms, or even near windows so that light can further brighten up the rest of your apartment.